MIR24/frontend-server-deploy/README.md

 $ git clone git@github.com:MIR24/frontend-server-deploy.git /home/www/dev7.mir24.tv/frontend-server-deploy
 ```
 Configure `deploy_path` at `hosts.yml`.<br>
-If you going to deploy test bench it could be `/home/www/dev7.mir24.tv/frontend-server-deploy`

 Edit `.env` file if needed (e.g. to configure DB connection).<br>
 It will be propageted to the shared folder while `config:clone` task.